swilliams/swilliams.github.io/source/_posts/2016-05-15-introducing-gliphy.markdown

                                           scaledFrom: UIFontTextStyleHeadline,
                                           byFactor: 4)
 ```
-In order to keep with the feel of how Dynamic Type works, you pick a style to serves as a base reference for the new one and then scale it from there.
+In order to keep with the feel of how Dynamic Type works, you pick a style to serve as a base reference for the new one and then scale it from there.
 That way you don't hardcode a point size.
 You can then watch it the same way you would before:

 ```swift
 DynamicTypeManager.sharedInstance.watchLabel(titleLabel,